bradserlis/homework/homework2_answers.md

 the -- lets git know that you will not be switching branches, and are instead reverting to a previous file version Why might you want to reset your files back to a previous commit?
 A bug may have been encountered in new iterations

+===
+What command do you use to create a branch? git branch (branch name)
+What command do you use to use a different branch? git checkout (branch name)
+Why would you want to use a branch other than the default master? working on a feature, or trying to solve a bug in a an environment that will not affect the main app